You'll only deal with us. We are not a lead generation company.

 They will either be classed a countertop, portable or mobile card machines (we are discounting EPOS systems as they fall into a different subset).

-However, for most businesses, the cheapest way to take card payments in person will be signing up for a monthly contract with a merchant service provider and leasing their countertop, portable or mobile credit card machines.
-Countertop machines will be cheapest of these types.
+For most businesses, the cheapest way to take card payments in person will be signing up for a monthly contract with a merchant service provider and leasing their countertop, portable or mobile credit card machines.

-Only businesses with a relatively low annual card turnover (below about £25,000) and/or a low average transaction value will likely be better off with a no-contract mobile card reader like those offered by Square, Zettle or SumUp.
+Only businesses with a relatively low annual card turnover (below about £50,000) may be better off with a no-contract mobile card reader like those offered by Square or SumUp.

 If your business takes over £2,000 per month in card transactions per month (or expects to) it normally makes commercial sense to sign up with a merchant services provider (i.e. Worldpay, Elavon etc) that can offer significantly lower transaction fees.